 No, but your employer may offer a similar program.

-Each local government employer will choose whether to offer the Uniform Dental Benefit to employees.
+Each local government employer must choose whether to offer the Uniform Dental Benefit to employees.
 The benefits are the same for state and local employees who participate in the Uniform Dental Benefit plan.
 Please check with your employer to determine whether the Uniform Dental Benefit is available to you.

 Preventive services are routine health care that includes check-ups, patient counseling and screenings to prevent illness, disease and other health-related problems.
 Federal law requires that specific preventive services performed by in-network providers be offered at no cost to you.
 You can find a list of these preventive services here.

 A copayment is a fixed amount you pay for certain covered health care services or prescription drugs, usually due at the time you receive the service.

 Coinsurance is your share of the costs of certain covered health care services or prescription drugs, calculated as a percent of the amount for the service or cost of the drug.

 Example: If a diagnostic test costs $100 and you have met your deductible, your coinsurance payment of 10% would be $10 (10% of $100).
 The health plan pays the rest of the cost ($90).

 An out-of-pocket limit (OOPL) is a plan provision that limits a member’s cost sharing.
 The OOPL is the maximum amount that a member will pay for in-network, covered services during a plan year (same as calendar year).